jon-bell/npm-follower/notes.md

   Next, let's look at *changes* to install scripts.
 What % of packages contain in their history these types of changes: 1) add install script, 2) delete install script, 3) change install script?
   Let's manually examine a few of these in popular packages, and see why developers made those changes.

+** Jon **: What about cases where the install script calls script B, then script B changes?
+This should still count as "change install script," right?

   Finally, what's the content of install scripts?
 Let's count command / word occurrences within install scripts.
 We'll only count a word once for every time it occurrs in any version of a package.

+** Jon **: What is the baseline for this?
+What can we conclude by seeing the counts?

   Note: for all the above, we should ignore beta versions, etc.